Amazon Elastic Container Service

 }

-The Agent service requires security groups for both the load balancer and service to act as a virtual firewall to control inbound and outbound traffic.
+Both the load balancer and service created in the following sections should have strict security groups to act as a virtual firewalls to control inbound and outbound traffic.

 - Navigate to EC2 and select Security Groups under Network & Security in the left-hand menu.